Archaeological Discovery and Early Settlements

 When their control extended to our continent, the chiefs of Babylon’s “English Episcopalian Tribe” replaced Judeo-Catholic traditions of “Merrie Olde England.”

-Both the “Ten Commandments” and the teachings “Love God and love your neighbor as yourself” were redacted and replaced by the chilling phrase: “The only good Indian is a dead Indian.”
+Both the “Ten Commandments” and the teachings including “Love God and love your neighbor as yourself” were redacted and replaced by the chilling phrase: “The only good Indian is a dead Indian.”

 Systematic Genocide of Native Tribes